-The Manchu collections at the British Library include manuscripts and early woodblock prints, as well as many items containing both Manchu and Chinese, Mongolian or other languages of the Qing dynasty (1644-1911).
+The Manchu collection at the British Library includes manuscripts and early woodblock prints, as well as items containing both Manchu and Chinese, Mongolian or other languages of the Qing dynasty (1644-1911).

 About the collection

 The majority of the Library woodblock prints and manuscripts in Manchu were collected during the 18th and 19th centuries.
 Printed material includes more recent facsimile copies and transcriptions of rare works as well as 20th century books and periodicals in Western languages about Manchu language and history.
 We continue to purchase modern printed material relating to Manchu studies and the history of the region.

 Our Digitised Manuscripts page contains a selection of digitised material.

 A number of key electronic resources for the study of East Asia are available at the British Library.
 For licensing reasons, most of these may be accessed only from the Library's Reading Rooms.